 Some of these trails have needed to be temporarily closed due to extreme weather conditions in 2013.
 The Tasmanian Parks and Wildlife Service encourage riders thinking about riding these trails to check out their facebook page or to contact them directly on 03 6336 5397 (open 7 days, put the number in your phone now while you're thinking about it) to find out if any trails are currently closed.
-Launceston Mountain Bike Club also regularly posts trail status updates on their facebook page, and Tassie Trails also maintains a trail and track updates page.
+Launceston Mountain Bike Club also regularly posts trail status updates on their facebook page.
 Main thing is, don't ride the trails if they're closed.
 That just ruins it for the rest of us and breaks the trust we need with landowners to get more tracks built in the future.

 The main section of MTB track is still used by many walkers with their dogs, kids out learning to ride and of course other mountain bikers coming in the opposite direction, so expect a surprise around every corner and ride appropriately.
 Fortunately most of the track has really good vision ahead so this won't slow you up too much.